pest-parser/book/src/grammars/syntax.md

 com = _{ "/*" ~ (!"*/" ~ ANY)* ~ "*/" }
 ```

-Note that implicit whitespace is *not* inserted at the beginning or end of rules
+Note that Implicit whitespace is *not* inserted at the beginning or end of rules
 &mdash; for instance, `expression` does *not* match `" 4+5 "`.
 If you want to
-include implicit whitespace at the beginning and end of a rule, you will need to
+include Implicit whitespace at the beginning and end of a rule, you will need to
 sandwich it between two empty rules (often `SOI` and `EOI` [as above]):

 ```pest